Gowtham-R-2002/Dapper-AuditInterceptor/README.md

 - Check that you're using `IDbConnectionFactory.CreateConnection()` instead of direct SqlConnection
 - Verify that the SQL operations are INSERT, UPDATE, or DELETE statements
 - Ensure the audit writer is properly registered in DI container
+- Check that the connection string is valid and accessible

 **Performance issues**
 - Monitor the SQL parsing overhead for complex queries
 - Check if audit table has proper indexes
 - Consider implementing custom audit writer for high-volume scenarios
+- Use selective auditing to reduce unnecessary audit records

 **SQL parsing errors**
 - Ensure SQL statements are valid T-SQL
 - Check for unsupported SQL constructs (CTEs, complex subqueries)
 - Verify parameter names match between SQL and C# code
+- Review logs for specific parsing error details

+**Dependency injection errors**
+- Ensure only one `IAuditWriter` is registered
+- Check that all required services are properly registered
+- Verify connection string is provided to the extension method

+## 🚀 Performance Tips

+1. **Use Selective Auditing**: Only audit critical tables
+2. **Implement Caching**: Cache table column information
+3. **Batch Processing**: Consider batching audit writes for high-volume scenarios
+4. **Index Optimization**: Add proper indexes to the AuditLogs table
+5. **Connection Pooling**: Ensure proper connection string configuration

 ## 🤝 Contributing